The Complexity of Binary Matrix Completion Under Diameter Constraints: Constant Diameter Bounds alpha and beta

-A natural question is whether one can extend our approach above to the case $\beta = \alpha + 2$ (especially $\alpha=1$ and $\beta=3$).
-The problem is that the petals of the sunflowers $\mathcal{T}_2$ and $\mathcal{T}_3$ may have nonempty intersections.
-Therefore, reducing to \textsc{SMC} to obtain a polynomial-time algorithm is probably impossible.
+A natural question is whether one can extend our approach above to the case $\beta = \alpha + 2$ (particularly $\alpha=1$ and $\beta=3$).
+The problem is that the petals of the sunflowers $\mathcal{T}_2$ and~$\mathcal{T}_3$ may have nonempty intersections.
+Thus, reducing to \textsc{SMC} to obtain a polynomial-time algorithm is probably hopeless.